Best AMD CPU for Video Editing 2026: Expert Reviews & Guide

 For video editors working primarily with 4K footage, the 9700X offers more than enough performance for most tasks.
 It handled our test project—which included 4K footage, multiple color grades, and exported to H.265—without breaking a sweat.
 Customer photos confirm the compact size of the CPU, making it ideal for small form factor editing workstations where space and cooling are at a premium.

-At $299.99, the 9700X is competitively priced, though the total system cost will be higher due to AM5 platform and DDR5 memory requirements.
+At $313.99, the 9700X is competitively priced, though the total system cost will be higher due to AM5 platform and DDR5 memory requirements.
 Still, for editors who value efficiency and quiet operation, this CPU delivers exceptional performance per watt.
+If you need portability over desktop power, consider our guide to the best laptops for 4K video editing for mobile workstation options.

 Reasons to Buy